aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-open-xml-paper-specification-xps-format/save-in-the-open-xml-paper-specification-overview/_index.md

 ﻿---
-title: Save in the Open XML Paper Specification Overview
+title: Save in the Open XML Paper Specification Overview – Aspose.Words for Java
+articleTitle: Save in the Open XML Paper Specification Overview
+linktitle: Save in the Open XML Paper Specification Overview
 description: "Aspose.Words for Java allows you to work with different features supported when saving to XPS format."
 type: docs
 weight: 90